erisenxu/protocol-pack/README.md

 Why Use Protocol-pack but not Protocol Buffer?
 =============
 First, the Protocol Pack is easier to understand and use.
-The code it produces is very simple.<br>
+The code it produces is very simple.<p>
-Second, the Protocol Pack supports c language, which is used in many game servers.<br>
+Second, the Protocol Pack supports c language, which is used in many game servers.<p>
 Third, the Protocol Pack supports Union structure, which uses less RAM, this make it more suitable to develop mobile applications.

 Quick Example